malthesers/hogwarts/README.md

 There is a ~5% chance that the student list might not be displayed.
 If it happens, simply reload.

-It wasn't noticed until after the assignment had been turned in, and won't be changed for ✨ eDuCaTiOnAl pUrPoSeS ✨.

 ## 📋 Instructions

 ### 🏠 House Navigation